QutEcoacoustics/workbench/system_documentation/architecture.md

 that is similar to a given input audio snippet.
 It is not required for the workbench to function.

-You must have:

-- A managed Kubernetes cluster
-- A minimum of 10 vCPUs and 70 GB of RAM
-- As the number of embeddings scale, so to does the amount of resources required
-  - For 4 billion embeddings you will need 50 vCPUs and 300 GB of RAM
-  - (4 billion embeddings indexes 634 years of data)

 ### DataCite credentials